 Cyclotron resonance scattering creates telltale signatures in a star’s spectrum of light, and the presence of these patterns, called cyclotron lines, can provide information about the strength of the star’s magnetic field—but only if the cause of the lines, whether it be protons or electrons, is known.
 With regards to this ULX, the researchers don’t have a detailed-enough spectrum to say for certain.

-“If the cyclotron line is from protons, then we would know that these magnetic fields around the neutron star are extremely strong and may in fact be helping to breaking the Eddington limit,” says Brightman.
+“If the cyclotron line is from protons, then we would know that these magnetic fields around the neutron star are extremely strong and may in fact be helping to break the Eddington limit,” says Brightman.
 Such strong magnetic fields could reduce the pressure from a ULX’s X-rays—the pressure that normally pushes away matter—allowing the neutron star to consume more matter than is typical and shine with the extremely bright X-rays.